 Making a complaint about NSW public schools - guide for parents & carers

 We are committed to working with parents, carers, students and families to ensure all students are happy and thrive at school.
-If you have a question, issue, complaint, feedback or compliment about our schools, we’d like to know.
+If you have a question, issue, complaint, feedback or compliment about our schools, please let us know.

 Easy Read information - complaints and feedback - Department of Education